Desonide (On the skin)

 - Do not use this medicine to treat a skin problem your doctor has not examined.

-- If your condition becomes worse or does not improve after 2 to 4 weeks with this medicine, check with your doctor.
+- If your condition becomes worse or does not improve after 2 to 4 weeks, call your doctor.

 Possible Side Effects While Using This Medicine: